99 Nights in the Forest hero image

 Last Known Location

-Gray-key cave.
+Grey-key cave.
 The deepest and most heavily guarded cave, only accessible at maximum campfire level.

 Access Requirement